Why integrate Biomass Crops into Agroforestry Systems?

 Harvesting of Short Rotation Coppice Willow

-• Willow is harvested every three to four years depending on the plant growth.
-Harvesting is done during the dormant season in winter (mid-October to early March) after leaf fall and before bud break.
+Willow is harvested every three to four years depending on the plant growth and soil conditions.
+Ideally, harvesting should occur during the dormant season in winter (mid-October to early March) after leaf fall and before bud break.
+However, the UK’s maritime climate means that ground conditions are often not suitable and most commercial harvests are carried out in the spring, summer or autumn.

 Introduction

 Willow is a short rotation woody crop that rapidly produces large amounts of biomass.
-The harvested willow biomass can be processed into renewable energy, heat, and other products such as livestock and poultry beddings, biochemicals, bioplastics and many more.
-Willow is harvested in a three-to-four-year rotation cycle after establishment and can be harvested six to seven times before replanting and requires minimal crop maintenance between harvest.
+The harvested willow biomass can be processed into renewable energy, heat, and other products such as livestock and poultry bedding, biochemicals, bio-packaging, and more.
+Willow is harvested in a three-to-four-year rotation cycle after establishment and can be harvested seven or more times before replanting.
+It requires minimal crop maintenance between harvests.

 Harvesting is the single largest cost component of willow production, accounting for about 32 – 60% of costs over the life cycle of the crop (20 plus years).
-As such there should be efforts aimed at reducing the harvest cost by having reliable high-performing harvest systems to improve the harvesting efficiency and increase the profitability of willow biomass production.
+As such there should be efforts aimed at reducing the harvest cost by having reliable high performing harvest systems to improve the harvesting efficiency and increase the profitability of willow biomass production.
+One of the Biomass Feedstocks Innovation Programme projects (Net Zero Willow) is aiming to do this by producing a tracked harvester with integrated bunker.

 Timing of willow harvest